emilybache/Tennis-Refactoring-Kata/php/README.md

 ## Static Analysis

 PHPStan is used to run static analysis checks.
 The current code is not upto standard!

 ```shell script
 composer phpstan
 ```

-On Windows a batch file has been created, similar to an alias on Linux/Mac (e.g. `alias ps="composer phpstan"`), the same PHPUnit `composer phpstan` can be run:
+On Windows a batch file has been created, similar to an alias on Linux/Mac (e.g. `alias ps="composer phpstan"`), the same `composer phpstan` can be run:

 ```shell script
 ps